ShizzaHo/EvieCore/README.md

 1. [EvieCore](./docs/EN/EvieCore/main.md) is the centerpiece that unifies all the tools.
 It can be used as a standalone tool, as modules and controllers allow you to work independently.

-2. EvieCoreAdditional - additional tools that use EvieCore.
+2. [EvieCoreAdditional](./docs/EN/EvieCoreAdditional/main.md) - additional tools that use EvieCore.
 For example, DebugTools for debugging games.

+3. EvieCore/SubLibs — Additional libraries for EvieCore, deeply integrated with EvieCore

-3. ExinAI - part of EvieCore/SubLibs, used to create artificial intelligence for characters, based on state logic.
+    3.1 [ExinAI](./docs/EN/SubLibs/ExinAI/main.md) — Part of EvieCore/SubLibs.
+It is used to create artificial intelligence for characters, it works based on the logic of states.

+    3.2 EvieFS — Allows you to conveniently access the file system

+    3.2.1 EvieConfigManager — Allows you to create and manage configs in the `.EvieConfig` format

+    3.3 EvieSaveLoad — A universal save/upload system for your projects

+4. EvieCore/Utils — Auxiliary scripts for EvieCore operation

+    4.1.
+CameraPin — Attaches the camera to the object

+    4.2.
+DictionaryJSON — Allows you to serialize and deserialize the Dictionary

+    4.3.
+ObjectRoll — Creates smooth movement for an object when moving, it is recommended to use it in conjunction with `FPC_Camera`

+    4.4.
+UnityActionEasyLogger <font color="red">[Usually]</font> — It is needed in order to bind the log to "UnityEvents`

 ## Installation
 Follow the steps below to install EvieCore: